 In the Metrics field, type network

-- Click Add Metric, type network bytes, and then click Network Bytes Out.
+- Click Add Metric, type network bytes, and then select Network - Bytes Out from the results.

 Click the Area chart.